emmt/ArrayTools.jl/README.md

-which checks whether array `A` is suitable for fast indexing (by a single integer starting at 1); if it does, `A` is returned to the caller; otherwise, the contents of `A` is converted to a suitable array type implementing fast indexing and is returned to the caller.
+which checks whether array `A` is suitable for fast indexing (by a single integer starting at 1); if it does, `A` is returned to the caller; otherwise, the content of `A` is converted to a suitable array type implementing fast indexing and is returned to the caller.

 To just check whether array `A` is suitable for fast indexing, call: